 This subparcel is associated with the open land area between east ends of Buildings 689 and 690.
 This subparcel contains gravel areas that were historically sprayed with pesticides, herbicides and waste oil containing PCP.
 The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for industrial reuse, but did present unacceptable risks for residential reuse.
-The MI ROD calls for remedial action in the form of ICs to prevent residential or day care operations reuse.
+The MI ROD calls for remedial action in the form of ICs to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse.
 In 2002, the BCT concurred to change this subparcel from Category 7 to Category 4 based on implementation of the ICs.

 This subparcel is associated with Screening Site 77 (Unknown Wastes Near Buildings 689 and 690).
 Battery acid spilled during MHE battery charging procedures was washed out a nearby door onto the gravel area immediately east of Building 685.
 This subparcel contains gravel areas that were historically sprayed with pesticides, herbicides and waste oil containing PCP.
 The MI RI Report indicated levels of several constituents exceeding BCT screening criteria that did not present unacceptable risks for industrial reuse, but did present unacceptable risks for residential reuse.
+The

-The MI ROD calls for remedial action in the form of ICs to prevent residential or daycare operations reuse.
+MI ROD calls for remedial action in the form of ICs to prevent use of fluvial aquifer groundwater and to prevent residential or daycare operations reuse.
 In 2002, the BCT concurred to change this subparcel from Category 7 to Category 4 based on implementation of the ICs.